gianni-blaising/gianni-blaising.github.io/_pages/cv.md

 ---

 ## Profile
-Applied mathematics enthusiast with a strong interest in topology and geometric deep learning methods and high-dimensions problems.
+Applied mathematics enthusiast with a strong interest in topology, geometric deep learning methods and high-dimensions problems.

 ---